 Our profitability is largely determined by the difference, or "spread," between the effective interest rate we receive on the automobile contracts that we acquire and the interest rates payable under warehouse credit facilities and on the asset-backed securities issued in our securitizations.
 In the past, disruptions in the market for asset-backed securities resulted in an increase in the interest rates we paid on asset-backed securities.
 Should similar disruptions take place in the future, we may pay higher interest rates on asset-backed securities issued in the future.
-Although we have the ability to partially offset increases in our cost of funds by increasing fees we charge to dealers when purchasing automobile contracts, or by demanding higher interest rates on automobile contracts we purchase, there is no assurance that such actions will materially offset increases in interest we pay to finance our managed portfolio.
+Although we have the ability to partially offset increases in our cost of funds by increasing fees we charge to dealers when purchasing automobile contracts, or by demanding higher interest rates on automobile contracts we pay to finance our managed portfolio.
 As a result, an increase in prevailing interest rates could cause us to receive less excess spread cash flows on automobile contracts, and thus could adversely affect our earnings and cash flows.
 See "Quantitative and Qualitative Disclosures About Market Risk - Interest Rate Risk."